- Third Form

 - The most common solution to this mystery is…”Oh—yes, we have it.
 It was just misfiled.”

 Different schools have different requirements.
-Check test requirements (SAT, SAT with Essay, SUBJECT TESTS, ACT, TOEFL) on each college’s website (use your checklist to keep up with different requirements).
+Check test requirements (SAT, ACT, TOEFL) on each college’s website (use your checklist to keep up with different requirements).

 You must send your scores to each (non-test optional) college you are applying to well before the app deadlines.
 Only you can request and pay for this process through the appropriate testing agency: College Board, ACT, or ETS (TOEFL)